Play (Belgian TV channel): HD broadcast

-(simulcast of channels of USA (ABC, CBS, NBC, Fox, The CW, among others) and others).

 Video on demand

 C-More was the VOD service of SBS Belgium.
 The name and logo are the result of the C More Entertainment group which delivers pay-TV, C More Entertainment was a part of the SBS Broadcasting Group which was bought by the ProSiebenSat.1 Media group which sold it to TV4 Gruppen.
 After the rename of the channel the service has been renamed to MEER (MORE).
 The service was available through Telenet Digital TV & Belgacom TV and was available on its own website MEER.be.
 MEER closed on 31 December 2014.

 On 28 January 2021, SBS Belgium relaunched a VOD platform, GoPlay.